Phthalate 4,5-cis-dihydrodiol dehydrogenase

-Thus, the two substrates of this enzyme are cis-4,5-dihydroxycyclohexa-1(6),2-diene-1,2-dicarboxylate and NAD^{+}, whereas its 3 products are 4,5-dihydroxyphthalate, NADH, and H^{+}.
+The two substrates of this enzyme are cis-4,5-dihydroxycyclohexa-2,6-diene-1,2-dicarboxylic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 4,5-dihydroxyphthalic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is cis-4,5-dihydroxycyclohexa-1(6),2-diene-1,2-dicarboxylate:NAD+ oxidoreductase.
 This enzyme participates in 2,4-dichlorobenzoate degradation.